aidomx/vimconfig/docs/vcfg.md

 vcfg is a powerful command-line tool for managing your Vim configuration, plugins, and key mappings.

+> **Note:** Certain commands are currently under development and may not be functional.

 ## 📚 Table of Contents

 - [Installation](#installation)